 Sylvan has a maximum student-to-teacher ratio of 6:1 — and a maximum class size of 12 students — so you can expect us to provide the personalized learning experience and one-on-one attention your child needs to thrive.
 We also provide email communication on a regular basis to keep you up to date about the program and your child’s progress.
 You’ll be able to see what your son or daughter is working on, gain an understanding of the importance of STEM concepts and get a sneak peek at next week’s project.
 What better way to share and celebrate your child’s success?

-Our Engineering programs in Markham cover:
+Our Engineering Programs in Markham Cover the Following:

 - A cutting-edge STEM curriculum that equips students with valuable 21st century skills.